workingDog/scaladis/README.md

 scaladis
 ========

-A Distributed Interactive Simulation (DIS) library in scala
+A Distributed Interactive Simulation (DIS) library in scala.

+Work in progress, not yet functional.